 PANCHKULA: Dr. Rajiv Trehan, retired as in-fee of the psychiatric and de-addiction ward from Government Hospital, Sector 6, Panchkula, is now training privately and runs a psychiatric and de-dependency clinic in Sector 12, Panchkula.

-When requested about the national protest through doctors over the issue of attack on medical doctors, Dr. Trehan said: “A health practitioner’s essential purpose is to provide the fine facility to patients.
-Sometimes due to the painting burden, mainly at government hospitals, doctors can’t see all the patients, but it’s far constantly their priority to see emergency sufferers first.”
+When asked about the national protest by doctors over the attack on medical doctors, Dr. Trehan said: “A health practitioner’s essential purpose is to provide the fine facility to patients.
+Sometimes, due to the painting burden, mainly at government hospitals, doctors can’t see all the patients, but it’s far constantly their priority to see emergency sufferers first.”

 While giving a message to the public on Doctor’s Day, Dr. Trehan stated: “Looking for emotional health is important these days.
 Staying mentally wholesome has to be one’s precedence for a wholesome lifestyle in this busy world.”

-CHANDIGARH: For Dr. Kala Vashisht, a well-known gynecologist in Chandigarh, age isn’t always a bar.
+CHANDIGARH: Age isn’t always a bar for Dr. Kala Vashisht, a well-known gynecologist in Chandigarh.
 At seventy-eight, she continues to be active in her career.
-According to her, one need to in no way sit down idle.
+According to her, one needs to sit down idle in no way.

 A canine lover, Dr. Kala also likes to work for stray animals.

-“I misplaced my parents for a long time lower back.
+“I misplaced my parents for a long time in my lower back.
 They are my idea.
-We are 3 sisters and my dad and mom by no means complained.
-They usually inspired me in something I desired to do in my lifestyle.
-I studied tough due to the fact the ones days getting admission in PGI was hard and my difficult paintings paid off,” she smiles, while patting her dog Sheru, her bodyguard.
+We are three sisters, and my dad and mom never complained.
+They usually inspired me to do something I desired to do in my life.
+I studied tough because the first days getting admission to PGI were hard, and my difficult paintings paid off,” she smiles, patting her dog Sheru, her bodyguard.

 The current incident of an attack on a medical doctor in West Bengal saddens her.

 She says: “We are not God.
 We also are humans.
-We do our fine to save a patient’s life.
+We do our best to save a patient’s life.
 But, not anything can be finished against God’s desires.
 Whatever occurred in West Bengal is unfortunate.
 The authorities must work to guard medical doctors and amend laws.
-Such incidents are on the upward thrust and that they must be stopped.”
+Such incidents are on the upward thrust and must be stopped.”

-CHANDIGARH: Prof Anil Bhansali has been serving in the branch of endocrinology, PGI, because of the remaining three decades.
-He becomes awarded the distinguished Dr. B C Roy National Award in the class of ‘Eminent Medical Teacher’, which is given with the aid of the Medical Council of India (MCI) for 12 months of 2017.
+CHANDIGARH: Prof Anil Bhansali has served in the endocrinology branch of PGI for the last three decades.
+He was awarded the distinguished Dr. B C Roy National Award in the ‘Eminent Medical Teacher’ class, which was given with the aid of the Medical Council of India (MCI) for 12 months in 2017.

 PGI is known for handling the very best footfall of sufferers.
 Prof Bhansali feels a physician should be an awesome communicator to control sufferers efficaciously.

-He is thought to all of the resident docs running below him as he arranges for funds for sufferers who’re unable to seek remedy because of economic crisis.
+He is thought to all of the resident docs running below him as he arranges for funds for sufferers who are unable to seek remedy because of economic crisis.

-Though Prof Bhansali is unassuming and does not talk about it, he feels it’s miles his duty to help sufferers in something way feasible.
-However, Prof Bhansali feels that over a period, because of the lack of first-class within the medical training, the interplay with patients has deteriorated.
+Though Prof Bhansali is unassuming and does not talk about it, he feels it’s miles his duty to help sufferers in some feasible way.
+However, Prof Bhansali thinks the interplay with patients has deteriorated because of the lack of first-class medical training.
 Consequently, there has been a decline in physician-patient dating.
-“I had in no way heard of any incident of violence in any authorities sanatorium.
+“I had never heard of any violent incident in the authorities’ sanatorium.
 I remember even as I was in my past due to the 20s, there was vandalism in a private nursing home in Bharatpur, Rajasthan.
 But in recent times, this violence is rampant all through,” he stated.

 Dr. Bhansali has pioneered an effective answer for type 2 diabetes through a stem cell transplantation approach.
 He said the latest incidents of violence against docs had been specifically due to 3 principal factors.
 “The patient-health practitioner ratio is skewed with the rise within the population.
 Secondly, patients have emerged as greater worrying, and thirdly, there is less interplay among doctors and sufferers,” he said.
 He stated: “There has been a decline in determination towards patients.”